copev313/Flask-Interactive-Tables/README.md

 # Flask-Interactive-Tables
- This project integreates dataTables.js to easily create a large table searching, sorting, and pagination.
+ This project integrates dataTables.js into a Flask app to easily create a large table with searching, sorting, and pagination features.

+ ##### Check out the [post](https://blog.miguelgrinberg.com/post/beautiful-interactive-tables-for-your-flask-templates) where I found this library.